tockards/time-series-postgresql/README.md

 ## Problem Statements

-- Problem statements as real world examples to exercise PostgreSQL and Time series data and tackle the problem.
+- Are examples to exercise PostgreSQL and Time series data.
+- Not all Time-series problems are the same and should therefor be approached differently.